Newsletter DAVERIO1933

 coral, Coral, the “Red Gold” of the Mediterranean

-With its shades ranging from deep red to pink, orange, and white, coral immediately evokes summer and the sea, the environment from which it comes.
-Appreciated since the times of ancient Greece, it has always been attributed almost supernatural virtues: for the ancient Romans it was a talisman to wish newborns a happy life, for pagans an instrument to defend against the evil eye and envy, for Christians an ornament for sacred reliquaries, because its red color represented the blood of Christ.
+With its shades ranging from red to pink, orange to white, coral immediately evokes thoughts of summer and the sea, the environment from which it originates.
+Appreciated since the times of ancient Greece, it has always been attributed with almost supernatural virtues: for the ancient Romans, it was a talisman to wish a happy life to newborns, for pagans, a tool to ward off the evil eye and envy, and for Christians, an ornament for sacred reliquaries, as red coral represented the blood of Christ.

 It is still widely used in jewelry today, although it is not actually a stone.
 What exactly is coral and why is it so appreciated and precious?